Time correlations in KPZ models with diffusive initial conditions: Introduction and main results

 Following the experimental and numerical studies by physicists \cite{Sing-2015, Take-2012, Take-Sano-2012}, and precise conjectures formulated by Ferrari and Spohn in \cite{Ferr-Spoh-2016}, a host of rigorous works have studied this problem in the context of the zero temperature exactly solvable models (particularly exponential LPP) \cite{timecorriid, timecorrflat, ferocctimecorr,fer-occ-2022, Ferr-Spoh-2016}.
+In the positive temperature setting, the problem has been studied for the KPZ equation in \cite{KPZcorr}.
 We shall not get into a detailed discussion of the existing literature; rather we refer the interested reader to the introduction of \cite{bas-sep-she-23} for a comprehensive discussion of available results and different methods employed to establish them.
 Three special initial conditions have been investigated in particular: (i) droplet initial condition, i.e., point-to-point passage time, (ii) flat initial condition, i.e., line-to-point passage time and (iii) stationary initial condition where $f$ is a certain two-sided random walk which is (increment)-stationary under the growth dynamics (ratio- stationary in the positive temperature setup; precise definitions later).
 More general (deterministic as well as random) initial conditions are also of interest but those are not very well understood even in the zero temperature case.
+Motivated by this, in the upcoming subsection, we discuss our contribution and provide a concise overview of the relevant literature.